 \section{Abstract}

-The increasing scale of deep neural networks has led to a growing need for compression techniques such as pruning, quantization, and low-rank decomposition.
-While these methods are very effective in reducing memory, computation and energy consumption, they often introduce severe accuracy degradation when applied directly.
-We introduce Vanishing Contributions (VCON), a general approach for smoothly transitioning neural models into compressed form.
-Rather than replacing the original network directly with its compressed version, VCON executes the two in parallel during fine-tuning.
+The increasing scale of Deep Neural Networks (DNNs) introduces the need for compression techniques such as pruning, quantization, and low-rank decomposition.
+While these methods are very effective at reducing memory, computation, and energy consumption, they may introduce severe accuracy degradation, which is often mitigated by using iterative, gradual compression.
+However, different compression techniques require distinct iterative approaches, and some result in unstable, discontinuous model fine-tuning.

+We introduce Vanishing Contributions (VCON), a unified framework for the smooth, iterative transition of DNNs into a compressed form.
+Rather than replacing the original network directly with its compressed version, VCON executes both in parallel during fine-tuning.
 The contribution of the original (uncompressed) model is progressively reduced, while that of the compressed model is gradually increased.
-This smooth transition allows the network to adapt over time, improving stability and mitigating accuracy degradation.
-We evaluate VCON across computer vision and natural language processing benchmarks, in combination with multiple compression strategies.
-Across all scenarios, VCON leads to consistent improvements: typical gains exceed 3\%, while some configuration exhibits accuracy boosts of 20\%.
-VCON thus provides a generalizable method that can be applied to the existing compression techniques, with evidence of consistent gains across multiple benchmarks.
+This affine combination allows the network to slowly adapt, improving stability and mitigating accuracy degradation.

+We evaluate VCON on computer vision and natural language processing benchmarks, using multiple compression strategies.
+In most settings, our framework improves accuracy over post-shot and iterative baselines.
+Typical gains exceed 1\%, while some configuration exhibits improvements above 15\%.
+VCON is thus compatible with existing compression techniques and consistently improves performance across diverse tasks.